jdillick/fluid-typography/README.md

 #### Limited Up-scale

-For each layout, make rem values proportially perfect at the ideal width, and then scale gradually until the next layout.
+For each layout, make rem values proportionally perfect at the ideal width, and then scale gradually until the next layout.

 ```